-In the process of fulfilling the major requirements, Honors candidates must pass Economics 494 (section H), earn a grade of A- or better in Economics 495 (section H), and maintain a grade point average of 3.5 or higher in the major and 3.2 or higher overall at the time of graduation in order to be granted honors.
+In the process of fulfilling the major requirements, Honors candidates must pass Economics 494 (section H) and earn a grade of A- or better in Economics 495 (section H).
+An Honors candidate must have a GPA of 3.50 or higher in the Economics major and a GPA of 3.20 or higher overall at the time of graduation in order to be granted honors.
 This policy does not allow rounding upward to meet the minimum requirements.

 Normally an Honors candidate will take 494 (section H) and 495 (section H) in the senior year.
 If you are a prospective Honors candidate, apply in writing by submitting this application form (PDF) to the department chair no later than April 1 of your Junior year.

 Once your application is accepted, you should meet with the faculty members of your honors thesis committee before the summer break.
 Your honors thesis committee consists of a primary adviser, a secondary adviser and the chair of the Economics Department serving ex-officio.